tsupplis/zxcc-htc/README.md

 You may use this software for whatever you like, providing you acknowledge that the copyright to this software remains with HI-TECH Software.

+*Current Version zxcc-htc 3.09-P008 includes all the changes of HI-TECH-Z80-C v3.09-6*

 ## Features and patches incorporated

 - Collection of fixes